Set an Income Goal for Next Year and You’ll Earn More (and Work Less!)

 P.S.
 It can feel really frustrating when your income stalls.
 Maybe you’ve hit an income plateau and you’re struggling to imagine breaking free without working harder.

-In 2022 my focus will be on helping you to break through the blocks and negative beliefs that cause these plateaus and help you take your income to a new height.
+Next year, my focus will be on helping you to break through the blocks and negative beliefs that cause these plateaus and help you take your income to a new height.

 I’ve got a new workshop coming in January all about how to break through your income plateau and your best ever money year.